When to start training a puppy and what command learn first

 This training will go on for a long time, up to 1 year.

 How quickly do puppies learn commands?
 It all depends on the dog.
-One week is enough for some, but for others it will take more than a month.
+One week is enough for some, but for others it takes more than a month.
 The main thing is not to give up!

 Puppy training schedule

-Once you start training your puppy, you need to keep going and do the training regularly.
+Once you start training your puppy, you need to keep going and train him regular.
 You must have a schedule.
 This is the key to success.

-You can see an example of a 4 week training schedule in this table:
+An example of a 4-week training schedule is shown in this chart:

 puppy training schedule